kairos-io/kairos-docs/content/en/docs/Upgrade/manual.md

 ## Upgrading the recovery system

 The recovery system is there for a reason, to help you recover the active system in case of failure.
-This is why we don't allow upgrading the active system and recovery one at the same time.
-You should try to keep your recovery system as close as possible to the active one.
+This is why we don't allow upgrading the active system and recovery one at the same time and it needs to be done in a separate step.
+It's advised to also upgrade the recovery system often, to keep it close to the active one.
+This will make sure you have a familiar system to work with, when you boot to the recovery system instead of an old image you haven't used for quite a long time.

 {{% alert title="Warning" color="warning" %}}
 Only upgrade the recovery system, when you are sure that the active system is running correctly.